Delesha Miller Carpenter, Ph.D., M.S.P.H.

 2214 Kerr Hall, , CB# 7573, Chapel Hill, NC, 27599, , One University Heights, , CB# 2125, Asheville, NC, 28804

-Delesha Carpenter, PhD, MSPH, is an associate professor and Vice Chair in the Division of Pharmaceutical Outcomes and Policy.
+Delesha Carpenter, PhD, MSPH, is an associate professor and Interim Chair in the Division of Pharmaceutical Outcomes and Policy.
 She is particularly interested in developing training and innovative mobile health (mHealth) technologies to improve patients’ chronic disease self-management and quality of life, especially for rural populations.
 She has developed an adolescent asthma self-management app and a tailored video software program to improve children’s asthma inhaler technique.
-She also has developed trainings to help community pharmacists discuss sensitive topics, like opioid overdose and suicide.
+She also has developed training to help community pharmacists discuss sensitive topics, like opioid overdose and suicide.
 She teaches the Social & Behavioral Aspects of Pharmaceutical Use course and has enjoyed mentoring PhD students, PharmD students, and hosting students from other universities for research rotations.

 Carpenter has published more than 100 peer-reviewed articles on the topics of pediatric asthma, patient-provider communication, the effects of conflicting medication information on medication adherence, and evaluating the impact of technology on patient outcomes.
 She has received funding to support her research from a diverse body of funders, including the American Lung Association, Arthritis Foundation, NIH, NSF, the Veteran’s Administration, and start-up companies.

 American Foundation for Suicide Prevention (PIs: Carpenter/Lavigne); Role: Lead PI

 Developing and evaluating a scalable suicide prevention gatekeeper training program for community pharmacy staff